 When Dolby E metadata is decoded the Dolby E Frame Location (Guardband) for the start of the metadata is shown within the display.
 The metadata shows the Dialnorm, Dynamic Range and Downmix parameters of the signal.

 Datalist display can be used to view the samples of the SDI signals.
 The user can search through the data for Start of Active Video (SAV) or End of Active Video (EAV) or the next ANC Data packet.
-Option QC or ENG is required for this application.
+Option ENG-QC is required for this application.

 Selecting the question mark within the Datalist display shows the color code legend used to identify certain types of data.
 For instance the switching line is indicated in brown.